 Legally Allowed Non-Competition Clauses

-Legally allowed non-competition clause have specific limitations to prevent public policy violations.
+Legally allowed non-competition clauses have specific limitations to prevent public policy violations.
 They must limit the scope of the clause to a specific geographic area.
 Additionally, they must set a specific time period to which the terms of the cause apply.
 For instance, an employee may be asked to refrain from working with all similar companies in the Atlantic region of the United States for a period of 5 years.

 State Law on Non-Competition Clauses

 Some states such as California do not allow non-competition clauses except in certain very specific circumstances.
 Other states will allow non-competition agreements, but only if the scope is sufficiently narrow.
-For instance, in Virginia, the agreement must be reasonable in that it covers only what is necessary for legitimate business interests, is not unduly harsh or restrictive and does not offend public policy.
+For instance, in Virginia, the agreement must be reasonable in that it covers only what is necessary for legitimate business interests, is not unduly harsh or restrictive, and does not offend public policy.

 In Florida, where non-competition clauses and agreements are quite common, courts are more likely to uphold and enforce them.
 In Texas, non-competition agreements and clauses are allowed when reasonable and not unduly restrictive, but the state makes special exceptions for some workers and professions such as physicians.